Home for Global Students

 Sefton Park

-Sefton Park is a green haven in south Liverpool.
+Sefton Park is one of the best areas to live in Liverpool, providing a stunning green haven in the south of the city.
 When city life gets crowded, you can head to Sefton Park and enjoy 250 acres of beautiful green space.
 This urban oasis is Grade I listed, and the park is home to hidden caves, waterfalls and Victorian palm houses.
 There are also botanical gardens for indoor plant inspiration, and you can relax on the bus home.
 You’ll find the best cocktails and live music on Lark Lane.
 It’s part of study abroad life to come here on a study-weary weekend night to drink with your classmates and broaden your social network.

 One of the popular student accommodations in Sefton Park is Greenbank Student Village.
 Its prime location next to beautiful Sefton Park and the University’s main sports ground, Wyncote, makes it ideal for students who appreciate nature and outdoor activities.
 The average rent here ranges from £400 – £700 per month.